orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 go build
 ```

-Generally, you don't need to modify the code of the proxy wrapper, but you can customize the provider information if you need to connect to the api which request format not supported by the provider wrapper .
+Generally, you don't need to modify the code of the proxy wrapper, but you can customize the provider information if you need to connect to the api which requests formats that are not supported by the provider wrapper.

 2. Edit the config.json file